 (Source: W.E.B.
 Du Bois Institute for African and African American Research, Harvard University via MedievalPOC)

-The Moriscos helped to bring Christianity to the New World as they traveled with the Spanish and Portuguese conquistadors.
-In order to accomplish this, they became allies with their former enemies in wars against the new 'savages'.
+Later on, the Moriscos helped to bring Christianity to the New World as they traveled with the Spanish and Portuguese conquistadors.
+In order to accomplish this, they became allies with their former enemies in wars against the new "savages."

 detail of the portrait of Hernán Cortés by José Salomé Pina showing Cortés' coat of arms, 1879